About

 Muons are the heavier sister particles to electrons.
 The Mu2e experiment at Fermilab will search for a type of muon decay that is not allowed by the Standard Model, but that does happen in hypothetical Beyond Standard Model theories.
 The outcome of the Mu2e experiment will either be to wipe out whole categories of theories or pave the road to a new model.

-I focus specifically on neutrino beam technology and nuclear neutrino interactions.
-I work on several Fermilab experiments, in particular the MINERvA experiment, and I’ve also studied neutrino beams at CERN.
-On the Mu2e experiment I helped build the electron tracking detector, and now I develop machine learning-based calibration and analysis techniques.
+I focused on neutrino beam technology and nuclear neutrino interactions, working on several Fermilab experiments, particularly MINERvA, and studying neutrino beams at CERN.
+On the Mu2e experiment, I helped build the electron tracking detector and developed machine learning-based calibration and analysis techniques.
+I continue to collaborate on neutrino research papers and advise graduate students on ML applications in particle physics.
 I also designed an open science particle physics analysis software toolkit as a member of the MINERvA collaboration.

 Other Interests

-I play lots of different sports like ice hockey, cross country skiing, rock climbing, and I captained my college rugby team.
+I play lots of different sports like ice hockey, cross country skiing, rock climbing, and rugby.
 I’m a long time Lindy Hop swing dancer, community organizer, instructor, DJ, and competitor.
 I love to express myself and connect with others through dance.
 I enjoy strategy games, and analyzing games with statistics.
 I’m currently solving the collaborative card game, Hanabi, using reinforcement machine learning.
 My second academic love is the history and philosophy of physics – in particular the questions of how scientific ideas develop and how they inform pedagogy.